Computing isogenies from modular equations in genus two: The case K=Q(√5)

-Then we have an analogue of \cref{prop:tangent_hilbert}, where we replace derivatives of Igusa invariants in \Cref{prop:norm-matrix} by derivatives of Gundlach invariants.
-The relation between these derivatives is given by \Cref{prop:igusa-pullback}.
-This time, using the formalism of §\ref{sec:moduli}, we can prove that all $2\times 2$ matrices will be invertible if the abelian varieties $A,A'$ have only~$\Z_K^\times$ as automorphisms, have $g_1\neq 0$, and if the modular equations in Gundlach invariants cut out a normal subvariety of~$\Avar^2\times\Avar^2$ at $(g(A),g(A'))$.
+Using the formalism of §\ref{sec:moduli}, one can prove that $(A,A')$ is generic if~$A$ and~$A'$ have only~$\Z_K^\times$ as automorphisms, have $g_1\neq 0$, and if the modular equations in terms of Gundlach invariants cut out a normal subvariety of~$\Avar^2\times\Avar^2$ at~$(g,g')$.